antonengelhardt/wasm-oidc-plugin/README.md

 # WASM OIDC Plugin

-A plugin for [Envoy](https://www.envoyproxy.io/) written in [Rust](https://www.rust-lang.org/), that implements the OIDC Authorization Code Flow.
+A plugin for [Envoy](https://www.envoyproxy.io/) written in [Rust](https://www.rust-lang.org).

+It is a HTTP Filter, that implements the OIDC Authorization Code Flow.
+Requests sent to the filter are checked for the presence of a valid session cookie.
+If the cookie is not present, the user is redirected to the OIDC provider to authenticate.
+After successful authentication, the user is redirected back to the original request.

 ## Install